Printed From: Progarchives.com

 flavoured 'Secret Fire' (inspired by a stay in the Moroccan city of Essaouira)

-the uniquely enigmatic 'The Elevation Of Mr Handy'
+the uniquely enigmatic 'The Elevation Of Mr Handy' and the slinky

 vibrous 'Storius Sensorius' as well as BB's tour-de-force flute/beatvox